 The continued success of the Kevin Dare Foundation would not be possible without the support of our sponsors.
 Thank you!

 Dave & Abby Bollinger

 President & CEO, Partners Financial Group (PFG), CLU,ChFC,CLTC

-Ed has served on several boards and held advisory positions with numerous corporate, institutional and non-profit organizations, including ARIS Corporation, the Centre County Community Foundation, the Kevin Dare Foundation, Representative Advisory Council to Walnut Street Securities and NASD (now FINRA).
+Ed has served on several boards and held advisory positions with numerous corporate, institutional and non-profit organizations, including ARIS Corporation, the Centre County Community Foundation, the Kevin Dare Foundation, and NASD (now FINRA).
 In addition, he has written numerous articles published within the financial services industry.
 He has been the recipient of the National Management Awards and the Master Agent Award from the National Association of Life Underwriters and the General Agent and Manager Association (GAMA), respectively.

 Prior to his association with PFG, Ed was a marketing Vice President for Prudential Insurance Company of America.
 He received Prudential’s highest award, the President’s Citation, five times.
 Ed received his Bachelor’s Degree in Business Administration with a Major in Business Management from Temple University, as well as receiving a Master’s Degree in Financial Services from The American College.
 Ed is the founder of The Kevin Dare Foundation and the father of Kevin Dare.

 Executive Vice President, PFG & Founding Principal, PFG Wealth Advisors, LLC

 476 Rolling Ridge Drive, Suite 333, State College, PA 16801